Aninditaacha/CODSOFT-TASK-3/README.md

 # CODSOFT-TASK-3
 RECOMMENDATION SYSTEM
-Create a simple recommendation system that suggests items to users based on their preferences.
-You can use techniques like collaborative filtering or content-based filtering to recommend movies, books, or products to users.
+I developed a simple content-based recommendation system that suggests movies to users based on their preferences.
+Users can enter a movie they like, and the system recommends other movies with similar genres.
+This project helped me understand the basics of recommendation systems and content-based filtering techniques.